 Upon completion of this course, the student will be able to fish wherever they choose with confidence that they can catch fish.
 (The fish just have to cooperate!)

 Here is your opportunity to learn how to make your own rods, and to get that highly desired rod at about 65% of Retail price.
-This course is typically held in early-mid January, and is a two-day, all-day course, meeting from 8:00 am to 3:30pm (the instructor does permit a lunch break!).
+This course has been moved to March, and is a two-day, all-day course, meeting from 8:00 am to 3:30pm (the instructor does permit a lunch break!).

 As this course differs in some respects from the others, a brief mention of how this course works is in order.